 The Austrian School of Economics: An Introduction

-This question and answer session followed a lecture given to the Department of Economics of the University of Colorado on October 25th, 1977.
+This lecture was given to the Department of Economics of the University of Colorado on October 25th, 1977.
 Special thanks to Mr. Fred Glahe for his generous donation of this lecture audio to the Ludwig von Mises Institute.